biaslab/StochasticVMP/README.md

 # stochasticVMP
 Experiments for "Probabilistic Programming with Stochastic Variational Message Passing".
-Please `]instantiate` and `]activate .` the package first.
+Please use Julia v1.5, then `]instantiate` and `]activate .` the package.

 ```bash
 julia --project=. -e 'import Pkg; Pkg.instantiate()'